pokealarm/pokealarm/README.md

 3. [SparkFun Micro OLED Breakout](https://www.sparkfun.com/products/13003) or if you use a wemos 1 mini you could use the oled shield like I did
 (other oleds screen should work to but require some knowledge and adjustment to the code and librarys used)

-### setup of hardware and plugins
+###Setup of hardware and plugins

 1. Open up your blynk app for ios/android and create a new project.
 As hardware set ESP8266 and send the api key to your email adress.

-2. Edit your `alarms.json`, set blynk to true, put in the Blynk api Key you sent to your Email, optionally edit the search radius you desire (tipps for this in the `alarms.json.editors_choice`) and don't forget to set some Pokemon to true, but not too many so your Hardware won't overflows.
+2. Edit your `alarms.json`, set blynk to true, put in the blynk api key you sent to your Email, optionally edit the search radius you desire (tipps for this in the `alarms.json.editors_choice`) and don't forget to set some Pokemon to true, but not too many so your hardware won't overflows.

 3. You need to install two libraries into the Arduino IDE first you need the [Blynk Arduino library](http://www.blynk.cc/getting-started/) and then you need a [modified version of the sparkfun oled library](https://github.com/EdwinRobotics/ER_Micro_OLED_Arduino_Library)